Global Solidarity. Shared Responsibility.

 The Center for Health and Hope is a 501(c)3 charitable non-profit organization.
 Your gifts directly benefit those affected and infected by HIV and AIDS.

-You can now order Center Gifts for yourself and for loved ones.
-Each purchase represents a real gift that provides support for those affected and infected by HIV/AIDS and comes with a card you can download and give.
+You can now order Center gifts for yourself and for loved ones.
+Each purchase represents support for persons in urgent need.
+Download a gift card you can give someone for Christmas or Hanukkah.

 The mission of the Center for Health and Hope is to support and advocate for persons infected and affected by HIV and AIDS around the world with programs of education, prevention, care and treatment.
 As a faith-based organization operating for more than ten years, the